 Try to store everything, boxes included, on raised pallets to prevent smaller pests from hiding underneath.
 This will also help prevent anything in the unit from drawing moisture from the concrete floor.
 And, the air flow underneath is helpful as well for your belongings.

 Wrap or fully cover with plastic your upholstered furniture and soft items like pillows or curtains that don’t fit into boxes.
 This will prevent any pests from finding a cozy place to hang out.
 Wrap table and chair legs, and use plastic covers on desks, dressers, mattresses and so on.

 Use Pest Deterrents.

 Moth balls are the age-old repellent that can be used and that works well.
 However, those have a very unpleasant and strong smell to people; and the odor will attach to your belongings over time.
 There are more pleasant-smelling deterrents that can be used instead, and still be effective.
 Mint and peppermint are two scents that mice and creepy crawlers don’t seem to like at all.

-Follow these quick tips:
+Follow these quick self storage pest control tips:

 - Take a large metal bowl and fill the bottom with peppermint oil.
 Then add cedar wood chips.